Edgar Henry Garland: Biography

 Garland was later held prisoner in Cologne and again attempted to escape.
-With the assistance of a fellow prisoner who was a tailor, Garland managed to make a suit and hat.
-When the camp was visited by several civilians Garland donned his suit, hat and carrying a German newspaper, managed to walk out of the prisoner of war camp.
+With the assistance of a fellow-prisoner who was a tailor, he managed to make a suit and hat.
+When the camp was visited by several civilians Garland donned his suit and hat, and, carrying a German newspaper, managed to walk out of the prisoner of war camp.